-The Coast Guard had established the same safety zone for October 27 and November 10, again for November 3 and 10, and once again for December 1, 2012.
-However, as a result of scheduling changes and the setback from the discovery of steel beams at the demo site, the planned demolition date was postponed twice.
-Walsh Construction Company has requested another postponement because of unexpected delays associated with the removal of the steel beams.
-Considering the delicate nature of explosive work on a transportation structure, this rule was written to accommodate the Construction Company's need to properly prepare the bridge for demolition on a later date.
+The Coast Guard had established the same safety zone for November 3 and 10, 2012.
+However, the Construction Company informed the Coast Guard that their planned demolition date must be changed due to the discovery of embedded steel beams found in two of the bridge's piers.
+This discovery required a change in how the demolition will be prepared.
+Considering the delicate nature of explosive work on a transportation structure, this rule was written in order to accommodate the Construction Company's need to properly prepare the bridge for demolition.

 C. Discussion of Rule

-With the aforementioned hazards in mind, the Captain of the Port, Sector Lake Michigan, has determined that this temporary safety zone is necessary to ensure the safety of persons and vessels during the demolition project on the Cline Avenue Bridge.
-This zone is effective from 12 p.m. on December 2, 2012 until 3 p.m. on December 8, 2012.
-This zone will be enforced from 12:00 p.m. until 5:00 p.m. on December 2, 2012 and from 8:00 a.m. until 3:00 p.m. on December 8, 2012.
+With the aforementioned hazards in mind, the Captain of the Port, Sector Lake Michigan, has determined that this temporary safety zone is necessary to ensure the safety of persons and vessels during the demolition project on the Cline Avenue bridge.
+This zone will be effective from 6:00 a.m. until 9:00 a.m. on December 1, 2012.
+This zone will be enforced between 6:00 a.m. until 9:00 a.m. on December 1, 2012.

 Entry into, transiting, or anchoring within the safety zone is prohibited unless authorized by the Captain of the Port, Sector Lake Michigan, or his designated on-scene representative.
 The Captain of the Port or his designated on-scene representative may be contacted via VHF Channel 16.